ging/fiware-usage-control/README.md

  ```

 KeyRock notifies the PTP that a new policy has to be enforced.
 A CEP program is generated from the FI-ODRL policy definition through an extended automata.
-The defined in this example would turn into the following CEP excerpt:
+The defined in this example would turn into the following CEP code excerpt:

 ```scala
 // First pattern: At least N events in T.